Necropolis of Pantalica: History

 The remains visible today consist mainly of numerous prehistoric burial chambers cut into the limestone rock, sometimes provided with a porch or short entrance corridor in front of the burial chamber, originally sealed with stones or a slab.
 There are also some larger rock-cut houses of uncertain date, often said to be Byzantine, but possibly of earlier origin.
 The so-called anaktoron, or princely palace, located near the top of the hill, is also controversial.
-Thought by some archeologists originally to have been a Late Bronze Age building, inspired by palatial buildings of the Greek (Mycenaean) Bronze Age, it was more certainly occupied in the Byzantine period.
+Thought by some archeologists originally to have been a Late Bronze Age building, inspired by palatial buildings of the Bronze Age, it was more certainly occupied in the Byzantine period.
 The remains of a large ditch, cut into the limestone, are clearly visible at Filiporto on the western side of the promontory, nearest to Ferla.
 This probably dates to the 4th century BC, and represents a defensive work of Greek military design, possibly in line with a policy of Dionysius of Syracuse, designed to secure allied sites in the hinterland.
 There are also three small medieval rock-cut chapels known respectively as the Grotta del Crocifisso (near the North cemetery), the Grotta di San Nicolicchio (on the southern side), and the Grotta di San Micidario (at Filiporto), which preserve very faint traces of frescoes, and attest the presence of small monastic communities.

 The site was mainly excavated between 1895 and 1910 by the Italian archeologist, Paolo Orsi, although most of the tombs had already been looted long before his time.
 The finds excavated by Orsi are on display in the Archaeological Museum in Syracuse.
-They include characteristic red-burnished pottery vessels and metal objects, including weaponry (small knives and daggers) and items of dress, such as bronze fibulae (brooches) and rings, which were placed with the deceased in the tombs.
+They include characteristic red-burnished pottery vessels and metal objects, including weaponry (small knives and daggers) and items of dress, such as bronze fibulae and rings, which were placed with the deceased in the tombs.
 Most of the tombs contained between one and seven individuals of all ages and both sexes.
 Many tombs were evidently re-opened periodically for more burials.
 The average human life span at this time was probably around 30 years of age.
 The size of the prehistoric population is hard to estimate from the available data, but might have been 1000 people or more.